Safe online guiding

 Running safe online meetings

-- Follow the virtual guiding – what platform to use guidance to decide on a programme that will work best for you and your unit.
+- Decide on a programme that will work best for you and your unit.
 Check the terms and conditions of the platforms, as many are changing their features regularly, and review the advice from NSPCC Net Aware.

 - If you're having visitors join your virtual meeting, follow our guidance which applies online as well as in-person.